 If you are addicted to alcohol, you may experience both psychological and physical withdrawal symptoms when you try to stop or reduce how much you drink.
 This is called alcohol withdrawal.

 Symptoms can vary from mild to severe.
 If you only drink occasionally, it is unlikely that you will experience alcohol withdrawal.
-If you have experienced alcohol withdrawal before, you will likely go through it again the next time you try to quit.
+If you have experienced alcohol withdrawal, you will likely go through it again the next time you try to quit.

-Alcohol withdrawal is likely to begin between eight hours and a day after your last alcoholic drink.
+Alcohol withdrawal will likely begin between 6 to 48 hours after your last alcoholic drink.

 Common alcohol withdrawal symptoms include:

 - Mood swings

 - Heart palpitations

 - Increased blood pressure, body temperature, and sweating